tcmulder/zen-build/README.md

 ### The ``gulp svg-foo`` Command

 You can add any number of SVG sprite objects for processing in the ``zen-config.js`` file.
-In general, it is best to format these like ``general-src`` to compile to the ``general-sprite/`` directory, ``social-src`` to compile to the ``social-sprite/`` directory, and so on to keep everything organized alphabetically.
-You will link to the generated ``foo-sprite/symbol/svg/sprite.symbol.svg`` files in your theme as your [SVG sprite](http://css-tricks.com/svg-sprites-use-better-icon-fonts/).
+In general, it is best to format these like ``images/general-src`` to compile to a ``images/general.sprite.svg`` file, ``images/social-src`` to compile to the ``images/social.sprite.svg`` file, and so on to keep everything organized alphabetically.

+You can link to the generated ``foo.sprite.svg`` files in your theme as your [SVG sprite](http://css-tricks.com/svg-sprites-use-better-icon-fonts/).
+The file is symlinked to the one generated at ``foo-sprite/symbol/svg/sprite.symbol.svg``.
+If you do not include a filename at the end of the ``dest`` property, as was common prior to version 2.0.4, the script is backwards compatible and you can still link to the ``sprite.symbol.svg`` if desired (though providing a filename is recommended).

 The ``gulp svg-foo`` command will run [gulp-svg-sprite](https://www.npmjs.org/package/gulp-svg-sprites) (not to be confused with the deprecated gulp-svg-sprites) to compile SVG files from the ``foo`` object in the ``zen-config.js`` file.